mmistakes/made-mistakes-jekyll/_source/_posts/articles/2014-03-07-starting-young.md

 	<img src="{{ site.url }}/images/trotro.gif" alt="Oh Trotro, oh Trotro">
 </figure>

 What I didn't anticipate was how quickly the *two little rosebuds* would become attracted to these glowing screens.
 When it wasn't the 4" variety held tightly between our fingers, it was the 51" wall hugger in our living room.
-On demand Netflix programming became the norm, and look out if their favorite French cartoon **[Trotro](http://thetvdb.com/?tab=series&id=108061)** buffers for a few seconds...
+On demand Netflix programming became the norm, and look out if their favorite French cartoon **[Trotro](http://thetvdb.com/?tab=series&id=108061)** buffers for a few seconds…

 Anyways, back to the point.
 For the last couple of months my wife and I have been trying to help the twins hit some of their milestones.
 They were born a few weeks premature so it's been a challenge motivating them to walk, eat on their own, use utensils, stack blocks, speak, etc.